Tasks

 Creating your first task is simple:

-You can view all your tasks in one place, see their status (pending, completed, failed), and track when they'll run next.
-Filter tasks by bot or contact to focus on specific workflows.
+You can view all your tasks in one place, see each task's status and last outcome, and track when they'll run next.
+Filter tasks by bot to focus on specific workflows.

 Practical Examples